AAT to ART: What the Tribunal Change Means for Visa Appeals

 Does the tribunal change affect my prospects?

 Not by itself.
-The ART applies the same migration legislation the AAT applied.
+The ART applies the same migration legislation the AAT applied, owes you the same fair hearing SZBEL requires, and enforces the same jurisdictional deadlines Khabra describes.
 Your prospects turn on the facts, the evidence, and how the relevant law applies to your circumstances, not on which tribunal hears the matter.
-What the transition does affect is process: the correct forms, the correct body, and the discipline of meeting deadlines under a newly named institution.
+What the transition affects is process: the correct forms, the correct body, and the discipline of meeting deadlines under a newly named institution.

 Get your review options assessed

-A refusal or cancellation is not the end of the road, but the clock starts the moment you receive the decision.
+A refusal or cancellation is not the end of the road, but the clock starts the moment you receive the decision, and it does not stop for confusion about tribunal names.
 Visa Plan Lawyers advises on merits review in the ART and represents clients across employer sponsored, skilled, and family visa matters.
-To understand your options and deadlines, contact us through our employer sponsored visas or skilled visas service pages and ask for a review assessment.
+To understand your options and deadlines, contact us through our visa appeals service page, or via our employer sponsored visas or skilled visas pages, and ask for a review assessment.

 This article is general information, not legal advice.
 Tribunal arrangements and review rights change.
 Confirm current details with the Administrative Review Tribunal (art.gov.au) and seek advice on your specific circumstances.